 - 1 bay leaf

-- 4-5 cups packed kale, torn into bite-sized pieces (about 1 head of kale)
+- 4-5 cups kale, torn into bite-sized pieces

 - salt and pepper to taste

-- In a medium saucepan, add the dried sprouted beans, bay leaf, and the water and bring to a boil.
+In a medium saucepan, add the dried sprouted beans, bay leaf, 6 cups of water ,and bring to a boil.
 Boil for 15 minutes, drain and set aside.

-- In a large saucepan, add the olive oil, garlic and onions and sautee until soft.
+In a large saucepan, add the olive oil, garlic and onions.
+Stir and cook until soft.

-- Add the cooked beans, bay leaf, oregano, chicken or vegetable broth and diced tomatoes.
-Bring to a boil and simmer 10-15 minutes.
+Add the cooked beans, oregano, chicken or vegetable broth and diced tomatoes.
+Bring to a boil and simmer for 10-15 minutes.

-- Add the kale and cook 5 minutes more.
+Add the kale and cook 5 minutes more until kale is wilted.